algolia/solutions/content-injection-widget-demo/README.md

 # content-injection-query-rules-demo

-Create a QR that returns Custom Data that returns this type of object:
+Create a Query Rule with "Return Custom Data" as a consequence that returns this type of object:

 ```javascript
 {